ugo-nama-kun/advanced_lane_finding_report/project4.md

 Using the obtained parameters of camera calibration, I corrected the distortion using the `cv2.undistort()` function (13-th cell).
 ![alt text][image2]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-The code is provided in the 28-th cell (the function `get_threshold_binary_image()`).
+The code is provided in the function `get_threshold_binary_image()`.
 I converted the RGB image to the HSV color space, and then I used "Value" image from HSV to extract the line information.
 The example of value image is shown as below:

 ![alt text][image3_0]
 ![alt text][image3]

 In order to extract lines, I used the binarized-value image with threshold (`hsv_select()`), sobel filter with respact to the x cordinate (`gradx = abs_sobel_thresh()`) and the directionan filter (`dir_threshold()`).
 And finally extracted the image pixels in the region of interest (`region_of_interest()`).
 I made many possible other filtering method (like `yellow_select()`, canny filter, ROI, etc.), but their combination was not strainght forward.
 Therefore, I used just a few of them.
 Here's an example of my output for this step.

+#### After the FIRST Review:
+I added the red-threshold filter (the `red_select` function).
+But the effect was not significant very much.
+Instead, I took the moving average of the images in the line finding process and it actually worked well.

 ![alt text][image3_2]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The perspective transform is presented in the 25-th cell of my ipython notebook.
+The perspective transform is presented in the `transform_image()`  function of my ipython notebook.
 The `transform_image()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```
 d0 = 430